weygoldt/TeeGrid/8channel-logger/README.md

 ![amplifier top](images/amplifier-top.png)

-Viewed from the right we see the screw terminals for the input signals and how the amplified signals are connected to the Teensy:
+Viewed from the left we see the screw terminals for the input signals and how the amplified signals are connected to the Teensy:

 ![amplifier input](images/amplifier-input.png)